 Benzodiazepines have a high potential to cause a physical addiction, and it isn’t easy for people to conquer their addictions.
 That’s the reason that the DEA recommends that physicians only prescribe these drugs as short-term remedies for anxiety or depression.
 In addition to the danger of causing addiction, benzodiazepines also react badly when they are mixed with alcohol and opioids.

-Is There a Link Between Xanax and Depression?
+The Link Between Xanax and Depression

 Xanax is a benzodiazepine, and benzodiazepines suppress the central nervous system.
 A side effect of this suppression is depression, so Xanax does have the tendency to cause depression.
 Therefore, if someone is already experiencing depression, this person should not take Xanax.